-Regardless of the role, from therapists to receptionists to cleaners and specialist technicians, all your staff needs to foot the company ethos and be able to represent you and the company well for the business to succeed.
+Regardless of the role, from therapists to receptionists to cleaners and specialist technicians, all your spa employees needs to foot the company ethos and be able to represent you and the company well for the business to succeed.

 For this to occur, you need to establish what traits and essential skills you seek in a person, and then find a blueprint of the qualities you may wish for them to excuse.

 There is a ton of advice on how to evaluate soft skills at each stage of the hiring process.